grafana/mimir/docs/sources/mimir/operators-guide/configure/reference-configuration-parameters/index.md

   # until they are able to run.
   # CLI flag: -blocks-storage.bucket-store.max-concurrent-reject-over-limit
   [max_concurrent_reject_over_limit: <boolean> | default = false]

+  # (experimental) If larger than 0, store-gateway will load series from the
+  # store in batches and stream them to the querier instead of loading them all
+  # in memory.
+This option controls how many series to fetch per batch
+  # CLI flag: -blocks-storage.bucket-store.batch-series-size
+  [streaming_series_batch_size: <int> | default = 0]

 tsdb:
   # Directory to store TSDBs (including WAL) in the ingesters.
 This directory is